BhaswatiRoy/dummyreadme/docmojaglobal.md

        └── section_three.rst        # Changing Patterns
   ├── static                        # Folder with static files
        ├── custom.css               # CSS styles of Handbook
-  ├── .gitignore                    #
-  ├── Appendices.rst                # Vision: The reproducible science stack
-  ├── Conclusion.rst                # Conclusion of the Handbook
+  ├── .gitignore                    # ensures that certain files remain untracked by Git ├── Appendices.rst                # Vision: The reproducible science stack ├── Conclusion.rst                # Conclusion of the Handbook
-  ├── Makefile                      # defines minimum set of tasks needed to be executed ├── README.md                     # gives an overview of the entire Handbook ├── conf.py                       #
-  ├── index.rst                     # Home page of the Handbook
-  ├── make.bat                      #
-  └── requirements.md               # Contains all required packages to run the project
+  ├── Makefile                      # Defines which parts of program needs to recompile ├── README.md                     # Gives an overview of the entire Handbook ├── conf.py                       # Contains all configurations needed to customize Sphinx input output ├── index.rst                     # Home page of the Handbook ├── make.bat                      # Batch file that automates routine tasks with scripts └── requirements.md               # Contains all required dependencies to run the project

 ```